-Office of Faculty Affairs and Development (OFAD) has as its primary goal, to provide resource support for faculty with respect to their professional careers at MSM.
-The office seeks to ensure fair and consistent treatment of faculty, and to assist academic departments in recruitment, orientation, career development, promotion and retention of faculty and scholars.
+The Office of Faculty Affairs and Development (OFAD) is a service-oriented unit and its primary goal is to provide comprehensive resource support for faculty, with respect to their professional careers at MSM.
+The office seeks to ensure fair and consistent treatment of faculty, and to assist academic departments in recruitment, orientation, professional development, promotion and retention of faculty and scholars.
 This office also provides oversight, advice and assistance for the processing of all faculty personnel matters, including the establishment, integration and implementation of personnel policies and procedures.

-SATCHER HEALTH LEADERSHIP INSTITUTE
+SATCHER LEADERSHIP INSTITUTE (SHLI)